NYCComptroller/Checkbook/INSTALL.md

 ------------------------------------------------------

-These instructions assume you're deploying Checkbook on a single server, that is, where httpd, the databases, and Tomcat+Solr are all running on one machine.
+These instructions assume you're deploying Checkbook on a single server, that is, where httpd, the databases, and Solr are all running on a single instance.

-While this is okay for test deployments, in production you might want to divide services among multiple machines, and (for example) use:
+While this is okay for test deployments, in production you might want to divide services among multiple instances, and (for example) use:

  * A load balancer for distributing requests across multiple instances.
  * Varnish or any other reverse proxy cache for caching last access pages.
- * PGPool for distributing load across multiple PostgreSQL or Greenplum databases.
+ * PGPool for distributing load across multiple PostgreSQL databases.

 If you are configuring for scalability and performance in this way, then parts of the instructions below will need adjustment, of course.